antronerds/r2-tutorials/docs/Differential_Expression.md

 >
 >  **You can specify the preferred statistical test and choose a subset of genes?**
 > *Use any (combination) of the following parameters to adapt the analysis to your needs.*
-> - **Hugo Once (hugoonce)**: *For most analysis genes should only be reported once in a dataset.
+> - **Hugo Once (Hugoonce)**: *For most analysis genes should only be reported once in a dataset.
 R2 uses an algorithm called Hugoonce to choose a single probe-set to represent a gene.
 Scroll down in [Chapter 25](Did_You_Know.md) to the Settings section about Hugo Once.*
 > - **Statistics panel**: *R2 determines p-values for the differential expression of genes by performing either a one-way anova (default setting) or alternatively a brute-force t-test on any combination of groups when the data is untransformed or log2 transformed.
-For rank-transformed data, a Kruskal Wallis test is performed.
+For rank-transformed data, a Kruskal-Wallis test is performed.
 In addition to these statistical tests, users can also ask for genes with a certain fold change or obtain a top-X list of the genes which are ordered by a user-specified test.*
 > - **Correction for multiple testing**: *We are testing a lot of genes here; so we have to correct for multiple testing.
 Why?
 Read on about multiple testing in [Chapter 25](Did_You_Know.md)*
 > - **Gene Filters:** *As for many analyses in R2, the gene filters allow you to study a specific subset of genes for differential expression.
 There are several domains you can choose from.
 Learn more about gene filters in [Chapter 25](Did_You_Know.md)*